The benefits of ‘Forest bathing’ or ‘Shinrin Yoku’

 “Bamboo is flexible, bending with the wind but never breaking, capable of adapting to any circumstance.
 It suggests resilience, meaning that even in the most difficult times… your ability to thrive depends, in the end, on your attitude to your life circumstances.
 Take putting forth energy when it is needed, yet always staying calm inwardly”.
 (Ping Fu: ‘Bend, Not Break: A life in two worlds’).

 drjim-counsellor9Like a bamboo, you can learn to bend in strong winds of change or challenge; and to sway in the frequent breezes of trial and tribulation.
+(But that will not be enough for you to optimize your surviving and thriving potential!)
 You can develop a solid foundation, but one which allows you to stay flexible, and to respond to the forces that assail you with a judo-like yielding and returning.
+(But, unlike the bamboo, the Judoka uses strength and well as flexibility; speed of mental processing – which has no bamboo equivalent; and skilful mind-body coordination!)
 Bend in harmony with the forces around you, without resisting rigidly, and thus avoid being broken.
 Go with the flow, when the flow is irresistible; but swim against the tide if you need to, when the tide is not too powerful.
 Eventually, the forces around you may grow tired, and you will be fresh and ready to move forward, when resistance is at its lowest.
+(But remember: Running away, or fighting back are important options for a human being.
+Also, a bamboo has no such thing as “personal boundaries”, but each human needs to have strong personal boundaries, and to defend them again those who would take advantage of them, abuse them, use them, or otherwise harm them!)

 “Notice that the stiffest tree is most easily cracked, while the bamboo … survives by bending with the wind”.
 (Bruce Lee).